bakins/dictionary/README.md

 Simple
 [dictionary/hash-table](https://en.wikipedia.org/wiki/Hash_table) in
 Go for education/testing.
-It uses an array of double-linked list for the actual storage.
+It uses an array of double-linked lists for the actual storage.
 This is a good compromie between performance, memory usage, and complexity.
 The number of buckets can be set at creation time.